meshcloud/meshcloud-docs/docs/meshstack.how-to.integrate-meshplatform-azure-manually.md

 11. Click **Grant permissions** and make sure to also grant admin consent for each permission by clicking **Grant admin consent** in the permissions screen of the app.
 12. In the **Overview** section of your app also write down the **Directory (tenant) ID**.

-Operators need to supply these variables to the [meshStack Configuration](#meshstack-configuration) for this Azure Platform Instance.
+Platform Operators need to supply these variables to the [meshStack Configuration](#meshstack-configuration) for this Azure Platform Instance.

 ### Set Azure RBAC Permissions